otaviolemos/thewisedev-mailing/requirements/bdd.specs.md

-Feature: Register users for our mailing list and give them a gift
+Feature: Register users for our mailing list and give them a bonus

   As a developer
   I want to provide my e-mail and name
-  So that I can be registered in the mailing list ang get my gift
+  So that I can be registered in the mailing list ang get my bonus

   Scenario: Valid e-mail and name
     Given the value entered in the e-mail box is a valid e-mail